 Action 5 considers allowing regions to establish closed areas in adjacent federal waters.
-Alternative 1 (No Action) would not allow regions to establish closed areas in federal waters and is not likely to have any direct or indirect effects on the administrative environment.
-Preferred Alternative 2 would allow regions to establish closed areas in the adjacent federal waters and likely have both direct and indirect effects on the administrative environment.
-The direct adverse effects on the administrative environment including NMFS' Office of Law Enforcement, the United States Coast Guard, and state marine law enforcement operations.
-The enforcement of multiple closed areas would be increasingly complex with the increase in number of closed areas and season dates.
-Selecting Option 2a or 2b pertaining to the temporal and spatial extents of the closed areas would provide some limitation to the closed areas, but would also increase the complexity for enforcement in comparison to Alternative 1.
+Alternative 1 (no action) would not allow regions to establish closed areas in federal waters and is not likely to have any direct or indirect effects on the administrative environment.
+Preferred Alternative 2 would allow regions to establish closed areas in the adjacent federal waters and likely have adverse effects on the administrative environment including NMFS' Office of Law Enforcement, the United States Coast Guard, and state marine law enforcement operations.
+The enforcement of multiple closed areas would become more complex by selecting Option 2a or 2b pertaining to the temporal and spatial extents of the closed areas.
 This complexity would be reflected by the increased burden on enforcement.
 However, it is expected after individual regions establish their regional management measures and stakeholders educate themselves about these changes in regulations only indirect effects on the administrative environment are expected.
 In combination with the varying management measures set in each region, enforcement would be challenged with a broad range of regulations to enforce.
 It is likely that the administrative environment of the regions would be adversely affected by increasing notification of the closed areas to stakeholders.
-If the establishment of a closed area is deemed to require further analysis and rulemaking, then the burden on the administrative environment would increase and have indirect effects associated with the analysis and implementation.